 Ultraviolet

 The plasma arcs can emit ultraviolet light.
-I have measured this on standard plasma discharges with a UV light meter and found it to be at a very low level (barely registering) even on a large arc and so would not find it a worry.
-On a high current arc discharge the UV levels can be dangerous in the same way as arc welding, causing burning of the retina.
+It measures at a very low level, barely registering, on standard glow discharge plasmas with a UV light meter, even on a large arc there is far more UV from sunlight.
+On a high current arc discharge the UV levels can be dangerous in the same way as arc welding - causing burning of the retina and skin damage after long exposure.

 X-Rays